Teradata/r-driver/README.md

 ### FastExport

-The Teradata SQL Driver for R now offers FastExport.
+The driver offers FastExport, which opens multiple database connections to transfer data in parallel.

-Please be aware that this is just the initial release of the FastExport feature.
+Please be aware that this is an early release of the FastExport feature.
 Think of it as a beta or preview version.
 It works, but does not yet offer all the features that JDBC FastExport offers.
 FastExport is still under active development, and we will continue to enhance it in subsequent builds.

 FastExport has limitations and cannot be used in all cases as a substitute for SQL queries:
 * FastExport cannot query a volatile table or global temporary table.